lemlac/mulem/docs/reference.md

 -- `''$$` closes the matching `$$''`.
 ```

 While this is possible, this is not recommended for the sake of legibility.
-For anything more complicated, it's recommended to save the string in a document and programmically open the file, which will be handled by a separate library and lies outside the scope of this document.
+For anything more complicated, it's recommended to save the string in a document and open the file inside your program, which will be handled by a separate library and lies outside the scope of this document.

 #### Arrays